141 results found

 Sridhar V, Gabillard T, Manikas A, 2016, Spatiotemporal-MIMO Channel Estimator and Beamformer for 5G, IEEE TRANSACTIONS ON WIRELESS COMMUNICATIONS, Vol: 15, Pages: 8025-8038, ISSN: 1536-1276

-Manikas A, Sridhar V, Kamil Y, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking, 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE, ISSN: 2151-870X
+Manikas A, Sridhar V, Kamil YI, 2016, Array of sensors: A spatiotemporal-state-space model for target trajectory tracking, 2016 IEEE Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE

-Gabillard T, Sridhar V, Manikas A, 2015, Comparative Study of 2D Grid Antenna Array Geometries for Massive Array Systems, IEEE GLOBECOM 2015, Publisher: IEEE
+Gabillard T, Sridhar V, Akindoyin A, et al., 2015, Comparative Study of 2D Grid Antenna Array Geometries for Massive Array Systems, 2015 IEEE Globecom Workshops (GC Wkshps), Publisher: IEEE

 Mak K, Manikas A, 2015, Digital Beamforming for Synthetic Aperture Radar, Beamforming Sensor Signal Processing for Defence Applications, Editors: Manikas, Publisher: Imperial College Press, Pages: 63-117, ISBN: 978-1-78326-275-5

-Venieris E, Manikas A, 2014, Preprocessing algorithm for source localisation in a multipath environment, Sensor Array and Multichannel Signal Processing Workshop (SAM), 2014 IEEE 8th, Publisher: IEEE, ISSN: 1551-2282
+Venieris E, Manikas A, 2014, Preprocessing algorithm for source localisation in a multipath environment, 2014 IEEE 8th Sensor Array and Multichannel Signal Processing Workshop (SAM), Publisher: IEEE

 Akindoyin A, Willerton M, Manikas A, 2014, Localization and array shape estimation using software defined radio array testbed, Sensor Array and Multichannel Signal Processing Workshop (SAM), 2014 IEEE 8th, Publisher: IEEE, Pages: 189-192